BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

 Of course, this would destroy most business models; thus, corporations will not implement these changes voluntarily.
 Governments are another beast.
-Right now, it is unimaginable that China will change its way of using AI and the Western governments are not innocent either.
+Right now, it is unimaginable that China will change its way of using AI and Western governments are not innocent either.

-AI will be, most likely, part of our future life, our window to the world made of digital information.
+AI will be, most likely, part of our future life -- our window to the world made of digital information.
-As I stated in my [love letter](https://bzoennchen.github.io/Pages/2021/06/08/Informatics-a-love-letter.html), informatics and AI can be an empowering disciplines.
+As I stated in my [love letter](https://bzoennchen.github.io/Pages/2021/06/08/Informatics-a-love-letter.html), informatics and AI can be empowering disciplines.
 AI can emancipate us.
 But it can also lead to a total loss of self-determination and agency.
 I believe we still have enough leftover to steer the wheel in the right direction.